hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 The first realization of FPC is called *FPC Lite*.
 The framework enables a class of applications which do not require release of sensitive data conditioned on private ledger state.
 This class includes smart contracts which operate on sensitive medical data, or enforce confidential supply chain agreements.
-Arguably in fact, these can be implemented without requiring any proof that some data is committed on the ledger.
+[Extensions](#extensions) to FPC Lite can enable support of an even larger class of applications.

-For example, Federated Learning on private sensitive information is a large and important use-case which FPC Lite enables securely on Hyperledger Fabric.
+### Use case: Privacy-enhanced Federated Learning on FPC Lite

-Coverage of the larger class of private applications and potential performance improvement over Fabric are left for a future extension.
-The design documents referenced in [Design Documents](#design-documents) already outline the path to realize such extensions.

-The reason for supporting only a sub-class of applications is that FPC Lite will not provide rollback protection, a feature which would require too invasive changes in Fabric for an initial version.
-However, these applications still cover very interesting use-cases currently not covered by Fabric.
-***TODO: @Jeb can you please make pass on below and replace this section as appropriate with info from HBP, UMBC or alike*** For example, a large and important use-case covered is Federated Learning on private sensitive information.
+***TODO: @Jeb can you please make pass on below and replace this section as appropriate with info from HBP, UMBC or alike***
-In particular in the domain of health data it could unleash a huge potential which is currently untapped.

-### Privacy-enhanced Federated Learning on FPC Lite
+For example, Federated Learning on private sensitive information is a real-world use-case which FPC Lite enables securely on Hyperledger Fabric.
 To illustrate this, consider the case of training a model, e.g, Convolutional Neural Network (CNN), for detecting brain abnormalities such as precancerous lesions or aneurysms.
 To achieve high accuracy we need considerably more data than single entities (e.g., a hospital) usually has.
 Yet regulations like HIPAA make sharing brain CT scans or MRI studies, labeled by radiologists, hard if not impossible.
 Furthermore, to allow widest use of a derived model, it should be freely shareable without any privacy concerns.
 Lastly, to provide the necessary accountability and audit trail, such a federated application is ideally tied to a ledger.
 While there are cryptographic solutions to perform federated learning in a strongly private manner, e.g., based on differential privacy, for such a setting, they are very expensive in terms of computation and, in particular, communication complexity.

 A sketch on how this could be solved as follows:
 - The overall approach would be to follow the [“PATE, for Private Aggregation of Teacher Ensembles”](https://blog.acolyer.org/2017/05/09/semi-supervised-knowledge-transfer-for-deep-learning-from-private-training-data/) approach to achieve the necessary strong privacy, i.e., differentially private, guarantees on the learned model to be released to the public.